JoAnne Carner: Professional career

+In 1970, at the age of 30, she turned professional.
 Carner's greatest professional victories were her two U.S. Women's Opens, in 1971 and 1976.
 She led after each round in 1971 and won easily, finishing seven shots better than Kathy Whitworth who finished in second.
 In 1976, Carner needed an 18-hole playoff to defeat Sandra Palmer.

 Big Mama (her other nickname) was the second player in LPGA history to cross the $1 million mark in career earnings.
 She had an unusually long career, remaining competitive through the late 1990s.
 During 2004, she still played 10 tournaments and became the oldest player to make a cut on the LPGA Tour at age 65.

 On July 29 and 30, 2021, Carner played in the U.S. Senior Women's Open at Brooklawn Country Club in Fairfield, Connecticut and shot her age (82) in the first round, and bettered that by shooting 79 in the second round.
 Although she did not make the cut, she became the fifth golfer ever to shoot their age or better multiple times in a USGA championship while also being the oldest golfer ever to play in a USGA championship.

-Personal
+Personal life

-Carner is a graduate of Arizona State University, where she was a member of Kappa Alpha Theta.
-She married Don Carner in 1963, and he also served as her coach and business manager.
+In 1963, she married Don Carner.
+He also served as her coach and business manager.
 They were married 36 years until his death at age 83 in 1999 after a long illness.
 The couple was known for driving from tournament to tournament and staying in an Airstream trailer.